Typhoon Mk.1B Royal Air Force Fighter-Bomber Hasegawa 1/48

-Since the color of the propeller spinner was a different feeling, I painted all yellowish again.
-The entire airframe was finished up in the semi gloss painting.
+Since the color of the propeller spinner was a different feeling, I painted it all yellowish again.
+The entire airframe was finished up in the semi-gloss painting.

 I did weathering lightly soot and the dust of the exhaust tube.
 When I inked on a white part, satisfied and no more gave hard weathering.

-Masking and the painting on both sides of the body was variously complicated and had a hard process.
+Masking and the painting on both sides of the body were variously complicated and had a hard process.

 The figure painting was not acceptable quality, maybe next time my skill will be up.

 The hit rate of the rocket was about 4%, though the destroying power was strong if it hit the target.

 The typhoon is a large and powerful airplane, painting is also considerably satisfactory.